By Troy Ivan

 I separated two 300 ml samples from the 1 L of filtered wash.
 One sample would be processed as is, and the other would go through polishing.
 I will refer to the sample that will be processed without scrubbing as the ‘control sample’ and the other as the ‘polish sample.’
 The sample size of 300 ml was used to match the capacity of the equipment used for the ethanol recovery.

 THE CARBON SCRUB

-The carbon is essentially charcoal and functions in the same way as a charcoal filter commonly used to purify water.
-Carbon powder is really good at removing contaminates from liquids, but unfortunately it does this in a very indiscriminate manner and is difficult to filter out of the wash due to the very fine particle size.
+The activated carbon is essentially charcoal and functions in the same way as a charcoal filter commonly used to purify water.
+Activated carbon powder is good at removing contaminants.
+However, it does this in an indiscriminate manner and is difficult to filter out of the wash due to the very fine particle size.

-The carbon scrubbing process itself is nearly as easy as mixing the wash and carbon together and shaking.
-The process is most effective if the wash is warmed to about 80F before adding the carbon.
-The recommended amount of carbon to use is about 5% of the estimated volume of oil that is contained in the wash.
-For 300ml wash, I estimated about 3g of oil so the recommended amount of carbon to be used was 0.15g.
-I made and error here and added quite a bit more, about 1.5g, but I proceeded and pretended not to notice.
+The carbon scrubbing process is nearly as easy as mixing the wash and carbon and shaking.
+The method is most effective if the wash is warmed to about 80F before adding the carbon.
+The recommended amount of carbon to use is about 5% of the estimated oil volume contained in the wash.
+For 300 ml wash, I estimated about 3 g of oil, so the recommended amount of carbon to be used was 0.15 g.
+I made an error here and added quite a bit more, about 1.5 g, but I proceeded and pretended not to notice.
 I originally planned to use a stir plate for agitation, but a friend with much experience advised that shaking provides much better results, so I put the wash and carbon in a small jar and gave it a good shake instead.
-That’s all there was to it and the carbon scrubbing was complete, but the resulting wash was utterly black with carbon and required very fine filtering.
+That’s all there was to it, and the carbon scrubbing was complete, but the resulting wash was utterly black with carbon and required very fine filtering.